 What is novel about the microcompany approach is how we scale back and limit the focus of information exchange between business units.
 Traditionally, leaders want to see the “big picture” and ask their peers for things like roadmaps, architectural designs, and future project plans.
 This holistic approach sounds rational and mature, and within slower moving-companies, this may be fine.
 But within large companies that have 50+ constantly-changing projects all in flight at once, this approach no longer scales.
 By the time a roadmap is ready to review, it’s already out of date.
 The point here is that’s ok!
 A roadmap should be an ever-changing work in progress; it’s not a milestone that magically unlocks engineering hours based on when it’s published or “completed.”

 Removing the breadth of all-encompassing transparency (the overexposed fishbowl) and instead focusing on well-defined “interfaces” between the more opaque swaths of the business may be the way to win.
-This is shown in the diagram below:

 As we can see, there are two ways for departments to communicate: push and pull.
 The push layer is where one department pushes a requirement onto another.
 The corresponding department may accommodate or decline the request, but the request is specific, and formal.
 Servicing the request does not require broad understanding of all the underlying reasons behind why the request is needed.